Phil Taggart: Hometown Records

-DJ Work
+DJ work

-Phil was a resident at Ibiza Rocks, in Summer of 2016 as well as holding a monthly residency at Koko in Camden.
+Taggart was a resident at Ibiza Rocks, in 2016 as well as holding a monthly residency at Koko in Camden.
 He tours extensively around the country and Europe playing a high energy and versatile style of music taking in the broad spectrum of everything dance music.

-Slacker Club/Podcast/Book
+Slacker Club/podcast/book

-Phil runs a club night in East London called Slacker.
+He runs a club night in East London called Slacker.
 It began in June 2015 with the first London gig from Frank Carter & The Rattlesnakes with a support lineup of Inheaven, VANT and Breakage.
-Slacker has sold out venues such as Moth Club, Oslo, The Victoria and is currently resident in the legendary London club XOYO.
-Acts to have played Slacker: Frank Carter & The Rattlesnakes, Rat Boy, Blossoms, Slaves, Big Narstie, The Japanese House, Isaac Gracie, Pretty Vicious, Swim Deep, Beaty Heart, Fakear, Bishop Briggs, Day Wave and many more.
+Slacker has sold-out venues such as Moth Club, Oslo, The Victoria and is currently resident in the London club XOYO.
+Acts to have played Slacker: Frank Carter & The Rattlesnakes, Rat Boy, Blossoms, Slaves, Big Narstie, The Japanese House, Isaac Gracie, Pretty Vicious, Swim Deep, Beaty Heart, Fakear, Bishop Briggs, Day Wave and others.

 In September 2018, Taggart launched "Phil Taggart’s Slacker Podcast", a weekly podcast looking at the careers of musicians whom guest on the podcast.
-Both Series 1 and Series 2 have gone to Number 1 on the Music Podcast Charts.
-Guests have included Johnny Marr, Fatboy Slim, Christine + The Queens, Dizzee Rascal, Wolf Alice and many more.
+Both Series 1 and Series 2 have gone to Number 1 on the Music Podcast Chart.
+Guests have included Johnny Marr, Fatboy Slim, Christine + The Queens, Dizzee Rascal, and Wolf Alice among others.

-In May 2019, Phil launched his first book entitled Phil Taggart's Slacker Guide to the Music Industry.
+In May 2019, he launched his first book entitled Phil Taggart's Slacker Guide to the Music Industry.
 The book is a guide for artists to help navigate them through the topsy turvy world of releasing music.
-It was done through 2 years of extensive research and over 70 contributions from top music industry people and artists such as Run The Jewels, Biffy Clyro, Little Simz, Charli XCX and many more.
+It was done through two years of research and over 70 contributions from top music industry people and artists such as Run The Jewels, Biffy Clyro, Little Simz, Charli XCX and more.

 VEVO

-Has presented many roles for Vevo including their 2016 Lift series, their mainstream brand VVV as well as coverage from The Great Escape and Bestival.
+Taggart has presented many roles for Vevo including their 2016 Lift series, their mainstream brand VVV as well as coverage from The Great Escape and Bestival.